 TLDR: For us to make a wine kit for you, add $62 to the price of a kit.
-Our most popular kits sell for about $155.
+Our most popular kits sell for about $93.
+Making the total cost about $155.
 All of our kits make 30 bottles.
 If you need bottles, add an additional $43 for 30 750mL glass bottles.
 All prices mentioned include taxes.

 All of our wine kits make thirty 750mL bottles; except our dessert wine kits, they are half kits and make fifteen 750mL bottles.